Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows

 \section{Methodology}

-\subsection{Evaluation Platform}
+\subsubsection{Evaluation Platform}

-Due to the close-source nature of commercial cloud infrastructure, we prototype and evaluate \shortn{} in Knative~\cite{knative}.
+We prototype and evaluate \shortn{} in Knative~\cite{knative}, which is widely used in commercial offerings~\cite{knative-offerings} and also representative of the leading close-source serverless platforms~\cite{liu:gap}.
 We deploy a Knative cluster that features \shortn-enabled queue-proxy containers on AWS EC2 nodes, similarly to prior work~\cite{klimovic:pocket,mahgoub:sonic,wawrzoniak:boxer}, thus ensuring low access time to AWS S3.
-We use a multi-node cluster of bare-metal \texttt{m5.16xlarge} instances in the `us-west-1` availability zone, to evaluate the baseline and the \shortn{}-enabled serverless settings.
+We use a multi-node cluster of \texttt{m5.16xlarge} instances in the `us-west-1` availability zone, to evaluate the baseline and the \shortn{}-enabled settings.
 This instance features Intel Xeon Platinum 8000 series 3.1GHz with 64 SMT cores, 256GB RAM, EBS storage, and a 20Gb/s NIC.

 Using the vHive experimentation framework v1.4.2~\cite{ustiugov:benchmarking}, we set up Knative 1.3 in a multi-node Kubernetes 1.23 cluster~\cite{k8s}, running all deployed functions, Knative autoscaling components, and Istio ingress~\cite{istio}.
-The pods are scheduled on nodes to ensure all the data transfers happen across the network (i.e., no local communication), by placing each function on a separate AWS EC2 node.
-In all experiments, we emulate a stable serverless workflow where enough active instances are present at all times -- i.e., there are no cold start delays during the measurements.
-We achieve this by deploying functions with a fixed number of instances.
+The pods are scheduled on nodes to ensure all the data transfers happen across the network (i.e., no local communication), placing each function on a separate AWS EC2 node.
+In all experiments, we emulate a stable serverless workflow where active instances are always present -- i.e., there are no cold starts during the measurements.

-\subsection{Measurement Framework}
+\subsubsection{Measurement Framework}

 We use the measurement infrastructure integrated with the vHive framework~\cite{vhive:methodology}, which supports end-to-end benchmarking.
 The vHive framework features a service, called invoker, that injects requests in a common format for all of the studied workloads and waits for the responses from the corresponding workflows, reporting the end-to-end delays.
 The user code of workloads is annotated with logs, which are then aggregated to determine the end-to-end latency breakdown.
-Unless specified otherwise, we report average end-to-end latency computed from 10 measurements.
+Unless specified otherwise, we report average end-to-end latency based on 10 measurements.
 For microbenchmarks, which do not have any computational overheads except network processing, we calculate {\em effective bandwidth} of a data transfer by dividing the transferred object size by the measured end-to-end latency.

-\subsection{Baseline and \shortn{} Configurations}
+\subsubsection{Baseline and \shortn{} Configurations}